Promoting Diversity

 Over 3 300 people from underprivileged neighbourhoods recruited every year

 This certification was obtained after an AFNOR audit and awarded by an inter-ministerial commission.
-This award highlights the firm commitment of the company as regards equal opportunities, the prevention of Discriminations and the promotion of Diversity.
+This label highlights the firm commitment of the company as regards equal opportunities, the prevention of Discriminations and the promotion of Diversity.

 Awarded by a joint commission and steered by the Ministry of Women’s Rights in partnership with AFNOR, it highlights the company’s commitment towards Equality between women and men.